warpme/minimyth2/README.md

 customizations at every boot time.
 Boot customization data is stored in single config file and MiniMyth2 can automatically download it at boot from central location (or read it from SD card / USB stick when central server not offers config file).

+From distro perspective - when compared to other media-player-like distributions (i.e. CoreELEC, LibreELEC, etc) - MiniMyth2 is single universal rootfs image prepared for all supported boards.

+## MiniMyth2 GAR build system
-From development perspective - comparing MiniMyth2 with other distributions - MiniMyth2 is closest to buildroot - with difference MiniMyth2 uses canadian cross cross-compilation.
+From development perspective - comparing MiniMyth2 GAR with other rootfs build systems - MiniMyth2 is closest to buildroot - with difference MiniMyth2 uses canadian cross cross-compilation.
 In MiniMyth2 issuing make build command automates:
 - downloading sources
 - building build environment for building cross-toolchain